chedim/linker-parser/README.md

   private static final String CLOSE_MARKER = "*/";
 }
 ```
-## Creting a parser
+## Creating a parser
 Invoke `TokenGrammar.forClass(Class<? extends Rule> rule)` with your root token class as parameter.

 ## Parsing
-Invoking `TokenGrammar::read(Reader source)` will read and parse the text from the source into a token and will return the resulting token as an object.
+Invoking `TokenGrammar::parse(Reader source)` will read and parse the text from the source into a token and will return the resulting token as an object.

 ## Current limitations
 * Token repetitions are not yet supported.